rickardlindberg/rickardlindberg.me/writing/agdpp-shooting-arrow/index.template.markdown

         return self.pygame_event.type == pygame.KEYDOWN and self.pygame_event.key == pygame.K_SPACE
 $:END

-We figured out the Pygame event parameters to use by reading the documentation.
+We figure out the Pygame event parameters to use by reading the documentation.

 We verify that we got it correct by printing all events and when running the game, press different keys to see if it correctly only captures the space key.